In June 2024, The OSS Team met up for a weekend in the Lake District to swim the length of Wast Water – England’s deepest lake. Here’s what happened.

 (Wordsworth, ‘The Prelude’)

-I wonder now if this swim, perhaps even this moment, will itself become a spot of time, cold and tired, the sun just starting to break through the clouds, while listening to Simon, somewhere behind me, whose voice echoed around the fells.
+I began to wonder if this swim, perhaps this moment, will become a spot of time for me – cold, tired, with the sun struggling to break through the clouds, while listening to Simon, somewhere behind me, whose voice echoed around the fells.

-Who is that?
+Who’s that?
 Kate.
 I could see her standing on the shoreline.
 Is that the end?
-Yes.
 She waved.
 I got my head down and swam the last 100 metres.
 ‘I’m so glad to see you,’ she called out as I staggered and stumbled across the rocks.

-I wanted to celebrate but we were in the wrong place, surrounded by thick brambles and a vertical slope back up towards the road.
+I wanted to celebrate but, as it turned out, we’d both swum to the wrong place, surrounded by thick brambles and a vertical slope back up towards the road.
 ‘Where’s the car?’
 Kate asked.
 I pointed in the opposite direction.
 ‘Over there.’
-I struggled to speak, I could see Kate trembling with cold, but we splashed back into the water and swam in short bursts of crawl towards a longer stretch of beach where a farm track led to the car park.
+I struggled to speak.
+Kate was trembling with cold.
+But we splashed back into the lake and swam in short bursts of crawl towards a longer stretch of beach where a farm track led to the car park.

-We clambered out all over again, but where was everyone else?
-I could hear Simon’s voice not long ago.
-Is this the end?
-Has something happened?
-I jumped a wire fence and climbed up onto a metal gate where suddenly I could see them – Kari, Simon, Lance, Cameron, Nathan, Amanda, – all lined up, like airplanes coming into land.
+I hobbled over the rocks, jumped a wire fence and then climbed up onto a metal gate where, with an amazing feeling of completion, I could see them all – Kari, Simon, Lance, Cameron, Nathan, Amanda – lined up like airplanes, coming into land.

-And so, from the sublime to the ridiculous, we limped and hobbled up the farm track, as though taking our first steps on dry land, past all the hikers who had just descended Scafell Pike, towards the car park, the comfort of our dryrobes, the promise of a pub lunch and, yes, the next adventure.
+From the sublime to the ridiculous, we welcomed the others with cold, wet hugs, before limping up the excruciating gravel track, as though taking our first steps on land, past the hikers who’d just descended Scafell Pike, towards the car park, the comfort of our dryrobes, the promise of a pub lunch, and, yes, without a doubt, the next adventure.

 Thank you to our sponsors dryrobe® for their support in helping to make this adventure story possible, and for their continued support as sponsors of our monthly journal elsewhere.